lambdaisland/kaocha/README.md

                 }]

  ;; Colorize output (use ANSI escape sequences).
- :color       true
+ :color?      true

  ;; Randomize test order.
- :randomize   true
+ :randomize?  true

  ;; Watch the file system for changes and re-run.
- :watch       false
+ :watch?      false

  ;; Specifiy the reporter function that generates output.
 Must be a namespaced ;; symbol, or a vector of symbols.
 The symbols must refer to vars, which Kaocha